 The Symposium is an annual opportunity for Montana students in science, technology, engineering, and math (STEM) fields to present their research.
 All MSGC affiliate institutions are encouraged to participate and travel support will be available for MSGC past, present, and potential student participants and their advisers.
-The Symposium will be held on the MSU-Bozeman campus in the Engineering and Physical Sciences Building (EPS) rooms from 6pm to 8:30pm on Friday April 17th and 8am to 4:30pm on Saturday April 18th.
-Registration is at 6:00pm April 17th and 7:30am April 18th in the atrium.
-Please see the draft schedule below for details.
+The Symposium will be held in Bozeman at the Museum of the Rockies, registration is at 7:30am April 8th in the main lobby.
+The reception the night before will be on the MSU-Bozeman campus in Barnard Hall (formerly the Engineering and Physical Sciences Building, EPS) from 5:30pm to 7:30pm on Friday April 7th.
+Please check back for updates and a draft schedule.